Bitesize BIM event series – Latest

 Using BIM to help deliver a circular economy

-Do you really understand what goes into your buildings and how you can manage it to reduce the impact on our planet?
+Do you really know what goes into your buildings and how you can manage it to reduce the impact on our planet?

 Understanding how to design to create a circular economy is key in the built environment’s bid to achieve net zero.
 We have a real opportunity to do more as an industry to improve the sustainability and cost-effectiveness of projects by increasing the reuse of resources while reducing the amount of waste.

-In this free online Bitesize BIM series, Steve Faulkner will explain how to use buildings as material banks, implementing a ‘smart’ building approach to help monitor energy use and streamlining the transition of data between design, construction, and facilities management.
+In our Bitesize BIM series, Steve Faulkner explains how to use buildings as material banks, implementing a ‘smart’ building approach to help monitor energy use and streamlining the transition of data between design, construction, and facilities management.

 Bitesize BIM session 1

 BIM Basics - what do you actually need to implement on a project?

 Smart buildings and utilising data and energy monitoring